nabavinejad/BatchDVFS/README.md

 * cuDNN

 ## DNN Models
-We have chosen sixteen DNNs with different characteristics such as size and computational complexity to show the applicability of BatchSizer on a wide variety of DNNs.
+We have chosen sixteen DNNs with different characteristics such as size and computational complexity to show the applicability of BatchDVFS on a wide variety of DNNs.
 The DNNs have been selected from [TensorFlow-Slim image classification model library](https://github.com/tensorflow/models/tree/master/research/slim).
 We have followed the instructions provided in the aforementioned library to generate the frozen graphs of the pre-trained models. **You can download the frozen graphs from this [link](https://drive.google.com/file/d/1QJFxeoO_gmZiK-vzM75OQnA0XjL5ZL9P/view?usp=sharing)**

 ## Datasets
 We have two image datasets, one from [ImageNet](http://www.image-net.org/) which is a popular dataset that is widely used in other works, and the other one is [CalTech 256](http://www.vision.caltech.edu/Image_Datasets/Caltech256/) which is collected by researchers from the California Institute of Technology.